ostreedev/ostree/README.md

  - Conary: <http://wiki.rpath.com/wiki/Conary:Updates_and_Rollbacks>

    If rpm/dpkg are like CVS, Conary is closer to Subversion.
-It's not bad, but hacktree is better than it for the exact same reasons git is better than Subversion.
+It's not bad, but ostree is better than it for the exact same reasons git is better than Subversion.

  - BTRFS: <http://en.wikipedia.org/wiki/Btrfs>